Contact Us for availability and scheduling

 In his book Reality Is Not What It Seems, Carlo Rovelli, theoretical physicist and founder of loop quantum gravity theory, wrote about scientific thinking.
 I replaced the word Science with the word Art.

 The great minds of Miletus, in the sixth century BCE, thought that through discussion, it is possible to understand the world.
-Art piece starts a discussion, question the world, so we can collectively understand the world more fully.
+Art piece starts a discussion, questions the world, so we can collectively understand the world more fully.
 It is the educator's responsibility to inspire and provoke student’s thinking through discussion, through questioning, and to share a diverse knowledge.
 Educators must possess extensive knowledge of traditional art globally, techniques and materials, contemporary processes, be observant and think like philosophers, and have diverse interest and knowledge of numerous diverse subjects.
-My teaching is based on the individualized philosophical perceptions, introspective, extroverted research, dialog, and asking questions.
+My teaching is based on the individualized philosophical perceptions, introspective, extroverted research, dialog, process structure, and asking questions.

 When teaching traditional foundation classes, my color lecturers go in depth of what color is, in its physical essence.
 Students get familiar with the nature of light, photons, electromagnetic spectrum, Max Planck, quantum, optics, as well as somatically what happens within the eye itself and the brain (neurology).
 With the help of hands-on Light Color Mixer that is typically used in Optics or Physics classes, additive and subtractive color mixing is practically experienced.
-Some of the book resources I use in class are: Vlatko Vedral, Decoding Reality; Max Tegmark, Our Mathematical Universe; Werner Loewenstein, Physics in Mind: A Quantum View of the Brain; Ludwig Wittgenstein, Remarks on Colour; Johann Wolfgang von Goethe, Theory of Colours; Johannes Itten, The Elements of Color; Wassily Kandinsky, Concerning the Spiritual in Art and Point and Line to Plane; Josef Albers, Interaction of Color; Joseph Kosuth, Art After Philosophy and After: Collected Writing; Sir Isaac Newton, Opticks: Or a Treatise of the Reflections, Refractions, Inflections & Colours of Light
+Some of the book resources I use in class are: Vlatko Vedral, Decoding Reality; Max Tegmark, Our Mathematical Universe; Werner Loewenstein, Physics in Mind: A Quantum View of the Brain; Ludwig Wittgenstein, Remarks on Colour; Johann Wolfgang von Goethe, Theory of Colours; Johannes Itten, The Elements of Color; Wassily Kandinsky, Concerning the Spiritual in Art and Point and Line to Plane; Josef Albers, Interaction of Color; Joseph Kosuth, Art After Philosophy and After: Collected Writing; Sir Isaac Newton, Opticks: Or a Treatise of the Reflections, Refractions, Inflections & Colours of Light.

 In Figure drawing classes anatomy of bones and muscles are taught on a medical level, with the help of the Visible Body application.
 Visible Body is the application created for the healthcare professionals, professors, and students in medical schools.
 With its 3D interactive models and AR technology, the app drastically advances the way students learn.